bilal-fazlani/zio-maelstrom/docs/api-reference/index.md

 ### 3. `ask`

 `ask` api is a combination of `send` and `receive`.
 It sends a message to a remote node and waits for a reply.
-It takes a `Sendable` & `Receive` message and returns a `Reply` message.
 It also takes a timeout argument which is the maximum time to wait for a reply.
-It expects a `zio.json.JsonDecoder` instance for the reply & a `zio.json.JsonEncoder` instance for the request message. `ask` api can be called from within and outside of `receive` function.
+It expects a `zio.json.JsonDecoder` instance for the reply & a `zio.json.JsonEncoder` instance for the request message.

 <!--codeinclude-->
 [Ask](../../examples/echo/src/main/scala/com/example/IODocs.scala) inside_block:Ask
 <!--/codeinclude-->

-1. `MessageId.next` gives next sequential message id

-!!! tip
-    Use `MessageId.next` to generate a new message id.
-It is a sequential id generator

-!!! important danger
-    Make sure to use different message ids for different messages.
-If you use the same message id for different messages, the receiver will not be able to map the response to the request

 The `ask` api can return either a successful response or an `AskError`